 The UNH Parents Association awards grants to student organizations for projects that benefits scholarship, student learning, enhancement of UNH and the university community.
 The maximum award is $4,000.
 The awards are given only to proposals that are intended to have an impact on the university community and not typically undertaken by the university itself.
 Funds are often used as seed money or as matching money for projects.
-It is a one-time only award.
 Because money for these awards is funded by endowments with gifts from UNH Durham undergraduate parents, the awards are only available to currently-enrolled UNH Durham undergraduate groups.
 Late and online submissions will not be accepted.
 The grants are awarded in December.
 Review an archive of past recipients.
+Call 862-4370 for more information.

 Facts and Requirements